 It is worth noting that inter-facility variation is observed in the response rates for these elements.
 CIHI continues to implement measures to improve response rates, in particular on these 4 data elements.
-Such measures include specific initiatives in educational products aimed at assessors and trainers at participating facilities, as well as the inclusion of these data elements in the facility-level quarterly data quality reports available in the NRS eReporting system (see Section 8.4).
+Such measures include specific initiatives in educational products aimed at assessors and trainers at participating facilities, as well as the inclusion of these data elements in the facility-level quarterly data quality reports available in the NRS eReporting system (refer to Section 7.4).